 They’re not worth $5.5 billion because their starting quarterback is better than everyone else or their coach just knows how to win.
 They’re worth $5.5 billion because of their brand and how they manage their brand to generate huge revenue.
 NFL teams, even the worst of them on the field, generate huge revenue each season.
 The Carolina Panthers, one of the least valuable teams in the league, recently sold for $2.3 billion.

 It’s the same story in the NBA, where Microsoft’s Steve Ballmer bought the little brother franchise of Los Angeles, the Clippers, for $2 billion back in 2014.

 Sports across the globe are growing in value and diversity, creating new paths of progression for graduates in sports management.

 Sport is a word that means something different to every person.
 That’s part of the beauty of sport.
 It’s a short, singular term with seemingly endless meanings depending on what you're a fan of.
 It creates a connective tissue between us all, even though some of us care about suspending ourselves in the air while holding rings below us, some of us care about cutting through water in a pool as fast as we can and more of us care about chasing a ball on a field of varying shapes and sizes.

 The industry of sports is a diverse and constantly evolving domain.
-With so many sports and so much advancement in the business side of sports, there are more valuable, exciting employment pathways for graduates in sports science, coaching or pyschology.
-The practitioner-focused work with teams and players is well-covered but there are exciting opportunities in the business side that students should be made more aware of.
+With so many sports and so much advancement in the business side of sports, there are more valuable, exciting employment pathways for graduates in sports science, coaching or psychology.
+The practitioner-focused work with teams and players is well-covered but there are exciting opportunities on the business side to be aware of.